 In January 2017, converted tobacco warehouses became the home of new degree programs in biomedical sciences and engineering.
 Known as Wake Downtown, this academic extension is located a 13-minute shuttle ride from the Reynolda Campus.
 That same year, the University opened Wake Washington Center, a home of academic operations on DuPont Circle in Washington, D.C.

-Wake Forest is the only Top-30 national university to own academic-residential houses in three foreign countries.
+Wake Forest also owns academic-residential houses in three foreign countries.
 The University purchased Casa Artom, located on the Grand Canal in Venice and named for beloved medical school professor Dr. Camillo Artom, in 1974.
 Three years later, it acquired a London facility and named it Worrell House in honor of benefactor T. Eugene Worrell (’40, LHD ’79) and his wife, Anne Worrell.
 And in 1998, Flow House, located in Vienna and named in honor of alumnus, benefactor, and Life Trustee Victor I. Flow (’52, P ’83) and his wife, Roddy Flow (P ’83), became part of the Wake Forest family.